attila-lendvai/maru/README.md

 The compiler in `emit.l` currently emits an `eval.s` text file.
 Therefore, for now, a C toolchain is required for a full circle of bootstrap.
-With the addition of an IA-32 assembler this requirement can be eliminated; i.e. there's no inherent external dependency in the codebase (besides the services that `libc` provides).
+With the addition of an IA-32 assembler this requirement can be eliminated; i.e. there's no inherent external dependency in the codebase (the basic IO and memory management services of `libc` will be made pluggable).

 Assorted TODO:
 - revive all the goodies in the `piumarta` branch, but in a structured way
-- become agnostic of the machine word size (support 64bit)
 - generate LLVM output
+- compile to, and bootstrap on the bare metal of some interesting target

 ### Build system status

-There are 4 Maru stages/branches now, introducing non-trivial features.
+There are several Maru stages/branches now, introducing non-trivial features.
 The repo structure seems to slowly mature.

 Assorted TODO:
 - capture the emitted `eval.s` files and check them into the repo; add makefile targets that use them, regenerate them, compare them (to "short circuit" the bootstrap process)
-- rewrite the build process in Maru; eliminate dependency on makefiles
+- rewrite the build process in Maru; eliminate dependency on GNU Make

 ### History